Afghan Air Force: 2013–2021 projects

 In 2013 Afghanistan sent India a large wish-list of equipment which included one An-32 and two squadrons of Mi-17 and Mi-35 helicopters.
-This deal was initially put on hold due to fears of antagonizing India's regional rival Pakistan, but in 2014 India reached a compromise where instead of directly supplying the equipment it would instead pay Russia to deliver them instead.
+This deal was initially put on hold due to fears of antagonizing India's regional rival Pakistan, but in 2014 India reached a compromise where instead of directly supplying the equipment it would instead pay Russia to deliver them.
 The deal included arms, ammunition and the refurbishment of weapon systems and aircraft left behind by the Soviets.

 India further agreed to help refurbish older Soviet-era aircraft in Afghan Air Force.
 As a part of this two Indian Air Force teams visited Afghanistan and identified around 50 aircraft which could be serviced and brought back to active service.
 This included Mi-25/35, Mi-8 and An-32s aircraft.

-Fixed-wing attack/trainer
+Fixed-wing attack & trainer

 Twenty attack aircraft that could also be used for training and to provide the Army with close air support were desired.
 The two contenders were the Embraer A-29 Super Tucano and the Beechcraft AT-6.
 Embraer won the previous contract but the tendering process was cancelled after it was discovered that proper procedures were not followed.
 A winner for the new contract was expected in June 2013 with first deliveries expected to begin in the third quarter of 2014, about 15 months after originally planned.
 The Super Tucano was declared the winner of the contract again in 2013.
 The contract was to be completed by Sierra Nevada Corp. for 20 A-29 Super Tucanos with an expected delivery date of between December 2015 and 2018.
 DOD purchased the Super Tucanos for $427 million.

 The first ten aircraft were to be stationed at Shindand Air Base, in western Afghanistan.
 The other 10 were to go to Kandahar Airfield.

 Pilot training was undertaken by the U.S. Air Force's 81st Fighter Squadron at Moody Air Force Base, Georgia.
 On 18 December 2015, the first Super Tucano pilots graduated at Moody AFB.
 USAF Colonel John Nichols, the 14th Flying Training Wing Commander said of the pilots, "The extraordinary dedication of these pilots and the sacrifices these graduates have made will help establish a secure, stable and unified country".
 The pilot graduates and the remaining 22 student pilots were to receive further, advisory support in Afghanistan.

 The first four aircraft arrived at Hamid Karzai International Airport on 15 January 2016, with a further four due before the end of 2016.
 Combat-ready Afghan Super Tucano pilots graduated from training at Moody AFB returned to Afghanistan, the first of a total of 30 pilots the USAF trained.

 By March 2018, the AAF had 12 Super Tucanos in service.
 On 22 March 2018, the Afghan Air Force dropped a GBU-58 Paveway II laser-guided bomb from a Super Tucano in combat, for the first time.